rolandjansky/athena/Tools/DirectIOART/README.md

 * **`xAODChecker`** with DAOD input files:
   * 21.2/AnalysisBase

 **Note:** For each test three test scripts have been generated except for the  `TFile::Open` test.
-At the moment the DirectIOART package contains 25 tests in total that are indivdually submitted.
+At the moment the DirectIOART package contains 25 tests in total that are individually submitted.

 ##### Input files:
 * **AOD** input file: